Mat2801/Project-1-Iconic-Car-Meet/README.md

 Content
 The text for section Y was copied from the Wikipedia article Z Media
+- Personal images taken myself and edited using funkypic and windows editor.
 The photos used in this site were obtained from ...
 Acknowledgements
 I received inspiration for this project from X